The excluded minors for embeddability into a compact surface: A star-comb lemma for 2-connected graphs

-This completes the case where $R$ is dominated, and we now proceed to the case where it is not.
-Again, we may assume that $R$ starts at the root $r$.
-In this case we claim that \labtequ{claimH}{there is a \lf, 2-connected, subgraph $H$ of $G$ containing $R$ with infinite $H\cap U$.} To construct $H$, for each vertex $w\neq r\in V(R)$, let $P_w$ be a minimal path connecting the two components of $R - w$, which exists since \g is 2-connected.
-We choose $P_w$ so as to maximise the height of its top end-vertex on $R$.
-This choice allows us to ensure that for $w\neq w' \in V(R)$, the paths $P_w, P_{w'}$ either coincide, or they are disjoint, or the top end-vertex of one of them coincides with the bottom end-vertex of the other; for otherwise we could find a path $P'$ in $P_w \cup P_{w'}$ that can serve as both $P_w$ and $P_{w'}$.
+If, on the contrary, no such $w$ exists, then we choose each $P_w$ so as to maximise the height of its top end-vertex on $R$.
+This choice of $P_w$ allows us to ensure that for $w\neq w' \in V(R)$, the paths $P_w, P_{w'}$ either coincide, or they are disjoint, or the top end-vertex of one of them coincides with the bottom end-vertex of the other; for otherwise we could find a path $P'$ in $P_w \cup P_{w'}$ that can serve as both $P_w$ and $P_{w'}$.
 It follows that $H':= R \cup \bigcup_{w\in V(R)} P_w$ is \lf.
 Easily, $H'$ is also 2-connected.
 If $H'\cap U$ is infinite we set $H:= H'$ and have proved our claim.
-If it is finite, then similarly to the case where $R$ is dominated, we can find infinitely many edges $e$ incident with $R$ \st\ their branch $B_e$ contains a tooth of $C$ lying in $U$.
+If it is finite, then again we can find infinitely many edges $e$ incident with $R$ \st\ their branch $B_e$ contains a tooth of $Z$ lying in $U$.
 For each such $B_e$, we pick a $U$-ear $E_e$, and add it to $H'$ to obtain $H$.
 Easily, $H$ is still 2-connected, and $H\cap U$ is infinite.
-To see that it is still \lf, note that the $B_e$ are pairwise disjoint, and that if infinitely many ears $E_e$ share an end-vertex $v$ (on $R$), then $v$ dominates $R$, contradicting our assumption.
+As above, $H$ is \lf\ because $R$ is not dominated.
 This completes the proof of \eqref{claimH}.

 We can now reduce our problem to the \lf\ case, by replacing \g by $H$.
 But we have handled the \lf\ case above, obtaining a $U$-ladder. \end{proof}

 \begin{problem} Is it possible to generalise \Tr{SC 2con} to $k$-connected graphs, obtaining a finite list of subdivisions of $k$-connected graphs as unavoidable structures? \end{problem}